Alonso-del-Arte/chess/doc/Variants.md

-For this reason, as a matter strategy, you should be bolder with promoted queens in this variant than with queens in regular chess, because if they're captured, the capturing player just gets a pawn to place.
+For this reason, as a matter strategy, you should be bolder with promoted queens in this variant than with queens in regular chess, because if they're captured, the capturing player just gets pawns to place.

-Conversely, you should be much more careful with original queens, because if one of them is captured, you not only lose the queen's tactical advantage, your opponent gains a queen they can place on any empty square they want.
+Conversely, you should be much more careful with original queens, because if one of them is captured, you not only lose the queen's tactical advantage, your opponent gains a queen they can place on any empty square the opponent wants.

 The notation for crazyhouse is the same as regular chess except for the use of the symbol '@' for placements.